-What Is Reverse Osmosis Water?
-Is It Safe to Drink?
+Is Reverse Osmosis (RO) Water Safe to Drink?

 With so many options for filtering and purifying your water, it is important to know the good and bad of the water you are drinking.
 After all, it is the most crucial aspect of life.
 Finding clean, healthy, purified water can be harder than it sounds.
 Let us examine the positive and negatives of one of the more popular water purifying treatments around today, the Reverse Osmosis water filter system, or RO for short.